mckennapsean/dissertation/content/02-background.md

 # Background and Related Work {#sec:background}

-Research in visualization design has explored many facets of design, from the process and its steps to the design decisions made throughout.
+While research in visualization design has explored many facets of design, the main goals of the design activity framework are lacking in existing models: achievability, flexibility, justifiability, discoverability, and actionability.
 In this chapter, we focus on two types of visualization design models, decision and process models [@Meyer].
-The nested model [@Munzner2009; @Meyer] is the primary model for visualization design decisions.
-On the other hand, design process models can be grouped into two approaches based on research in the human-computer interaction (HCI) community: creative and engineering [@Lowgren1995;
+The nested model [@Munzner2009; @Meyer] is the primary model for visualization design decisions, which addresses justifiability unlike process models.
+On the other hand, design process models can be grouped into two approaches based on research in the human-computer interaction (HCI)
+community: creative and engineering [@Lowgren1995; @Howard2008; @Wolf2006;
-@Howard2008; @Wolf2006; @Moere2011], and together these two approaches can
-complement and enrich a design process.
-Next, we investigate how visualization research on design captures the complex and flexible nature of the creative process.
-Furthermore, we reflect on the role and use of human-centered design methods throughout visualization design.
-Following this, we explore the role of design in the pedagogy of the data visualization and HCI communities.
-In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a visualization designer might make, supporting both an engineering and creative approach for data visualization design.
+@Moere2011], and together these two approaches can complement and enrich a design process.
+Next, we investigate how visualization design process models fail to capture the complex, actionable, and flexible nature of the creative process.
+Furthermore, we reflect on the role and use of human-centered design methods as a way to promote discoverability in visualization design.
+Following this, we explore the achievability and actionability of design process models with respect to how design pedagogy is incorporated in the data visualization community.
+In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a visualization designer might make, supporting all five goals for an improved data visualization design process model.